-The City of Toronto is proposing road improvements on Douro Street from King Street to Strachan Avenue and on Wellington Street from Strachan Avenue to Blue Jays Way, to increase safety for all road users.
+The City of Toronto has implemented road safety improvements on Douro Street from King Street West to Strachan Avenue and on Wellington Street West from Strachan Avenue to Blue Jays Way, to increase safety for all road users.

-• Upgrading the existing bike lanes to bi-directional protected bike lanes, from King Street to Bathurst Street
+• Upgrading the existing bike lanes to protected two-way cycle tracks, from King Street West to Bathurst Street

-• Extending the bi-directional protected bike lanes from Bathurst Street to Blue Jays Way
+• Extending the protected two-way cycle tracks from Bathurst Street to Blue Jays Way

 Project Goals